danielpmadden/ai-osi-stack/AI_OSI_Stack_v4/AUDIT_CHECKLIST.md

 - Terminology verified against v4 Master Edition
 - No external organization names present
 - README includes “What It Is / Is Not” section

+> Authored and maintained solely by the Custodial Editorial Committee.
+> This is a non-operational, publication-grade governance artifact.
+> No AEIP runtime specs or machine-readable schemas are included.